Administrative Withdrawal Policy

 The University administration has the authority to withdraw a student from a single course, multiple courses, or the University, and to revoke that student’s registration at any time during a semester or term for failure to comply with academic requirements including, but not limited, to:

 - being absent from any course for the first two days of the class in a term or semester without prior written approval.
-Written approval, generally via email, may be granted by individual faculty members or the Associate Dean of Faculty.
+Written approval, generally via email, may be granted by individual faculty members or the Provost’s Office.

 - demonstrating unsatisfactory academic and course engagement at any point in the semester/term defined by one or more of the following as: